apache/spark/docs/apache-airflow/production-deployment.rst

 Note that as a prerequisite - you need to have downloaded wheel files.
 In the example below we first download such constraint file locally and then use ``pip download`` to get the .whl files needed but in most likely scenario, those wheel files should be copied from an internal repository of such .whl files.
-Note that ``AIRFLOW_INSTALL_VERSION`` is only there for reference, the apache airflow .whl file in the right version is part of the .whl files downloaded.
+Note that ``AIRFLOW_VERSION_SPECIFICATION`` is only there for reference, the apache airflow .whl file in the right version is part of the .whl files downloaded.

 Note that 'pip download' will only works on Linux host as some of the packages need to be compiled from